gaoyao99409/learngit/readme.txt

-Git is a good version software
+Git a is a good version software
-Git is free
+Git ab C is free